 Lift up international missionaries with visas requiring them to exit their countries of service at regular intervals.
 “Every hour new restrictions are put in place that could make it impossible for us to leave the country or be stranded in another country,” wrote one.
-While the height of the drama seems to be past, we can expect restrictions to continue changing in coming months.
+While the height of the drama seems to have passed, we can expect restrictions to continue changing in the coming months.
 Many are living with heightened uncertainty in this area, as in others.

 4. Ask God to guide and provide for missionaries raising support.